The State of the Nation Address: fact-checked

 Our verdict: not yet … and unlikely by March (*see update below)

-For this fact-check we are indebted to our expert friends at Equal Education and this article on Thursday night.
-As EE pointed out, the claims about replacing mud-schools are a perennial feature of SONA and, while the programme to replace mud schools in the Eastern Cape is indeed achieving results (impressive-looking schools are being built), the president’s claim exaggerates the results so far.
+Education NGO Equal Education pointed out that claims about replacing mud-schools are a perennial feature of SONA and, while the programme to replace mud schools in the Eastern Cape is indeed achieving results (impressive-looking schools are being built), the president’s claim exaggerates the results so far.
 The original target was for 49 Eastern Cape schools to be handed over by March 2012.
 That is almost a year ago.
 To date, only two have been handed over, and while the DBE says another five are 100% complete, 14 are 90% complete and a further 11 are 75% complete, this makes a total of 32 at or somewhere approaching completion.
 Given this, it seems unlikely 40 will be finished by the end of this March.
 Hence, the best we can say is ‘not yet’ and that it seems unlikely to done when promised.

 The claim: “On education, we are pleased that the Grade 12 pass rate is finally on an upward trend.
 We congratulate the Class of 2012, their teachers, parents and communities for the continued improvement.”